dooboolab-community/react-native-iap/README.md

     `clearProducts()`, and do the fetching job again, and you will receive what you expected.

+### Example backend (Node.js)

+[Here](https://github.com/mifi/in-app-subscription-example) you can find an example backend for idempotent validating of receipts on both iOS/Android and storing and serving subscription state to the client.

 Q & A
 -----
 #### How can a user cancel a subscription in my app?